55382/SLM_finetunig/README.md

-# README

-## Project: Symptom-Based Text Generation using GPT-2
+# Symptom-Based Text Generation using GPT-2

 ### Overview
 This project uses a GPT-2 language model to generate symptom-based text.
 It processes a dataset containing medical conditions and their associated symptoms, tokenizes the data, and trains a transformer model to generate relevant text.